cgapps/vendor_google/README.md

 users will choose which apps they want on their devices.
 GApps contain a "quite old" universal Play Service, so the Play Store will download the proper one for your device asap.
-These GApps get monthly updates, fell free to fork and contribute to this, but remember, **Opensource does not mean out-of-respect**.
+These GApps get monthly updates, feel free to fork and contribute to this, but remember, **Opensource does not mean out-of-respect**.
 Also **NO MIRRORS ALLOWED**